AGE: (2021) 13 years

 Jan 2013: The decision to close the AfriCat North’s Lion Sanctuary on Farm Kaross came when the farm was sold at the end of 2012.
 It was decided that our 4 lions (Kilimanjaro, Shavula, Shenzi & Thimba) and one leopard (Lewa) would join the other 'ambassadors' at the AfriCat Carnivore Care Centre on Okonjima.

-Sadly early 2016, Shenzi’s brother Thimba passed away due to cancer and a decision was made to introduce Shenzi to another resident male named Shavula (meaning rain).
-The two boys got off to a very smooth start, with no fights at all.
-They are now both able to be seen from a secured hide by our VIP lodge guests and environmental education groups during their daily feeds.
+Sadly early 2016, Shavula’s brother Thimba passed away due to cancer and a decision was made to re-introduce Shenzi to ‘step-brother’ Shavula (meaning rain) and re-unite the boys.
+The two got off to a very smooth start, with no fights at all.
+They are now both able to be seen from a secured hide by our AfriCat Sponsors and Environmental Education groups during their daily feeds.